katerinaelsasser/film_review_database/README.md

 * Movie Review Page - A page for each movie will have the infomation and all the reviews collected and displayed on it.
 * Filters - Filters can be added to both movie/review pages so users can filter down on the collection.
 For example: if users want to see reviews for a specific movie, they would click on a button which will filter down all the reviews for that movie.

-## Technologies Used
-HTML
-CSS
-Python
-Javascript
-MongoDB
-Flask
-Python
-Bootswatch
-GitPod
-PyMongo
-## Testing
-The user stories that I have made at the beginning will help with testing as well as being a check list.

-### Tests Done To Create Website
-Test the code
-Add " around the data and the title of the rows Testing the code
-Data appears on the map

 ## Information Architecture
 The information collected and stored in this website database.
 I have used MongoDB which holds data for reviews and movies that has been submitted.